rocket9-code/mlflow-deployment-controller/doc/gitops.md

 ### For Production environment

-Deployment controller will look models logged with deploy.yaml in Mlflow Production Environment and deploys the model in production Namespace
+Deployment controller will look for  yaml files in production folder and model in Mlflow Production Environment and deploys the model in production Namespace

 ```bash
 $ helm repo add f9n-code https://f9n-code.github.io/helm-charts